-Production is at the height of automation today, yet wear and tear on the mechanical parts of production equipment can cause production to be suspended on one or more downstream machines.
-Monitoring the condition of machines and predicting their failures can save manufacturing companies considerable sums and bring automation to this area as well.
+Factory manufacturing is highly automated today.
+Yet wear and tear on the mechanical parts of the equipment can cause production to be suspended.
+Monitoring the condition of machines and predicting their failures can save manufacturing companies considerable sums.
+Implementation of AI can bring automation to this area as well.

-Machine learning algorithms allow us to inspect machines non-invasively
+Machine learning algorithms and audio sensors allow us to inspect machines non-invasively

 To monitor machine health and predict machine failures we analyze sounds emitted by the machines.
 It is a non-invasive and promising direction to detect potential machine failures in time.
+The structure-born audio sensors can detect vibration of a few Hz up-to ultrasonic frequencies.
 Indeed, few companies currently have experts with trained ears to listen to the machines for diagnosis.
-Unfortunately, these experts are costly and they also have limited capabilities (audio range, sleeping at nights, etc.).
+Unfortunately, these experts are costly and they also have limited capabilities (audio hearing range, etc.).

-In these cases, we can use anomaly detection methods, which can say whether the newly observed sound is similar to nominal sounds – the sounds considered to be the sound of the heathy machine – or new sounds possibly caused by an early stage of the machine failure.
+In these cases, we can use novelty detection methods to identify anomalies in the machine operation.
+The algorithm, after the initial calibration, says whether the newly observed sound is similar to nominal sounds – the sounds considered to be the sound of the heathy machine – or new sounds possibly caused by the early stage of machine failure.

 [Regular anomaly detection.
 Having few samples representing a healthy machine, we can create a model which can distinguish anomalies (all samples within the blue area will be considered to be healthy, samples outside are considered to be anomalous.]